accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/lien-svg.md

 - Otherwise, the value of the `xlink:title` attribute;
 - Otherwise, the text content of one or more `<text>` elements.

 However, this calculation algorithm is not yet supported by the various screen readers.
 To date, support is available with VoiceOver, but incomplete or deficient with JAWS and NVDA.
-As a result, the lowest common denominator on which it is possible to rely to provide a title for the link is the `<text>` element.
+As a result, the lowest common denominator on which it is possible to rely to provide an accessible name for the link is the `<text>` element.